Keerthana093/To-Do-List-python-CLI-/README.md

-Sure!
-Here is the **exact, clean, ready-to-paste README.md** based fully on what *you already provided*, without changing your project structure.

----

-# 📌 To Do List (Python CLI)
+📌 To Do List (Python CLI)

 A simple and efficient **Command-Line Interface (CLI) To-Do List** application built using Python.
 This project helps you manage tasks directly from the terminal with options to add, view, update, and delete tasks.
 All data is stored locally in JSON files.

----

-## ✨ Features
+✨ Features

 * ➕ **Add Tasks**
 * 📋 **View Tasks**